astutus/olimp.run/src/content/post/ai-my-roadmap-my-path-my-thoughts-77-days-later.md

 Another great revolution is unfolding — one that hits white-collar jobs first.
 Specialized blue-collar work (a plumber, for example) will be safe for longer, but the direction is clear.
 Policies already show preparation: shorter workweeks, universal basic income pilots (e.g., by Y Combinator, where Sam Altman was involved), and [reports that consistently forecast a bleak outlook for jobs](https://olimp.run/posts/ai/kai-fu-lee/chapter6-reflection/).

 This led me to broader reflections.
 The Industrial Revolution shifted us from the **Physical Era** (muscles) to the **Mental Era** (intellect).
 AI is now challenging the mental domain — machines will outperform us in intellectual tasks.
 What’s next?
-Perhaps a **Personal and Spiritual Era**, where humans finally have space to grow emotionally, socially, and spiritually.
+Perhaps what comes next is not another Mental Era, but something deeper: **Personal and Spiritual**, with Social as a bridge along the way.

+Humanity has evolved tremendously in the mental domain — science, technology, AI itself — but emotionally we have remained almost unchanged for thousands of years.
+Wars, conflicts, power struggles: they look the same now as they did centuries ago.

+If machines surpass us in intellectual work, what remains is the unfinished frontier of our own humanity: emotional maturity, self-knowledge, and purpose.
+This may finally be the time when we can work on what has always been left behind.

 Thinkers like Sadhguru and Michael Brown (*The Presence Process*) highlight this path: focusing not on running endlessly in the wheel, but on inner growth.
 Most people will drown in passivity, but a minority could use this shift to build a better, more meaningful life — maybe even a utopia.